Quality of Service

 }

-• You must set a number greater than 0 against ExceptionsAllowedBeforeBreaking for this rule to be implemented.
+• You must set a number equal or greater than 2 against ExceptionsAllowedBeforeBreaking for this rule to be implemented.
 [2]

 • DurationOfBreak means the circuit breaker will stay open for 1 second after it is tripped.